menu

 Center for Infectious Diseases and Long Term Care

-Future LTC collaborations are planned to evaluate and identify technological platforms for tracking and evaluating patient outcomes and expense in long term care facilities.
-This is an essential need as quality data (e.g. accuracy of patient information, treatment effectiveness) becomes increasingly important in acute and long term care facilities.
+Future LTC collaborations are planned to evaluate and identify technological platforms for tracking and evaluating patient outcomes and expense in long-term care facilities.
+This is an essential need as quality data (e.g. accuracy of patient information, treatment effectiveness) becomes increasingly important in acute and long-term care facilities.
+We work closely with Armstrong Institute using Human Factors Engineering Principles to identify gaps in transfers of care across the health care spectrum and facilitate improved care for this shared patient population.

 Faculty Researchers